Liège Cathedral: Erection of the bell tower

 The collegiate church used to have only a small bell tower, the drawing of which can still be seen in Les Délices du Pays de Liège; the chapter wished to construct a spire, seeking to reproduce the shape of that of the one of Cathédrale Notre-Dame-et-Saint-Lambert de Liège.
 The Cathedral Chapter met on 28 June 1810, to deliberate on the erection of a tower.
 The following day, 29 June, the Chapter decided to build the tower. to acquire for this purpose the spire of the tower of Sint-Truiden Abbey.
 But it was not until 1812, following a request from Napoleon, that the tower, with its ogival windows, was raised one floor and the bell tower was installed.
 The side facing west is pierced by a huge window with glowing mullions.
 The part that rises above it and contains the bells is built in sandstone from the square towers of the old cathedral of Saint-Lambert.
 On each of its three free sides there are two large windows with sound-absorbing panels.
 Its construction was completed at the end of October 1811, it replaced the original structure of the original tower, which until that time only rose to the height of the roof and was demolished in May of the same year.
 The framed arrowhead that ends the tower rises to a height of 90 meters.
 It was started immediately after the completion of the previous part and finished towards the end of August 1812.
 The cross which overlooks it was placed the following 1 October.

-The chimes
+Chimes

 The chime of the former Saint Lambert's Cathedral which the imperial government had donated to the new cathedral in 1804 was placed here.